miloszfalinski/html5-starter/README.md

 ## Installation

 Once you download or clone the repository to your hard drive, you'll need to install some things.
 Requirements for this project are: ruby gem `sass`, `node.js`, `npm` and node packages - `bower` and `grunt-cli`.
+NOTE: If you're using Windows, the setup process is probably a bit different.

 Install SASS with:
 ```shell